 What are the priorities?

 The special fund shall be used to finance the operations of the Institute.
-Goods and services, and the services of experts, shall be procured or engaged by the institute only from member countries of the bank in accordance with procedures and practices consistent with the charter.
+Goods and services, and the services of experts, shall be procured or engaged by the institute only from member countries of ADB in accordance with procedures and practices consistent with the charter.